zogzog/cubicweb/doc/book/en/admin/create-instance.rst

   cubicweb-ctl start -D myinstance

-The option `-D` specify the *debug mode* : the instance is not running in server mode and does not disconnect from the termnial, which simplifies debugging in case the instance is not properly launched.
+The option `-D` specifies the *debug mode* : the instance is not running in server mode and does not disconnect from the terminal, which simplifies debugging in case the instance is not properly launched.
 You can see how it looks by visiting the URL `http://localhost:8080` (the port number depends of your configuration).
 To login, please use the cubicweb administrator login/psswd you defined when you created the instance.

 To shutdown the instance, Crtl-C in the terminal window is enough.
 If you did not use the option `-D`, then type ::